grassrootseconomics/docs.grassecon.org/docs/commons/sprout.md

 ### 2.5 Swap Loan Terms (Sign-at-Swap)

-Pools operating under this License may require participants who withdraw assets via swaps to accept a repayable, zero-interest obligation governed by the “SPROUT Swap Loan Terms (Sign-at-Swap)” (“Swap Loan Terms”).
+Pools operating under this License may require participants who withdraw assets via swaps to accept a repayable, zero-interest obligation governed by the “SPROUT Swap Loan Terms”
 The Swap Loan Terms are incorporated by reference for any Pool that adopts them and must be made publicly available at:
 [SPROUT Swap Loan Terms](https://docs.grassecon.org/commons/sprout-loan-terms/)